Since eco-friendly swimwear is not only helpful for the environment but also looks great, people have been purchasing it for a while.

 How Do I Keep My Swimsuit In Good Condition?

-- Don't soak a swimsuit overnight.
-This can loosen fibres.
+- Don't leave a swimsuit in water all night.
+This might release the fibres.

-- Don't let a swimsuit dry directly in the sun.
-This may cause fading.
+- Avoid allowing a swimsuit to dry in the sun.
+It could lead to fading.

 Should You Wash Your Swimsuit After Every Use?